-Remainers warn of future rebellion risk despite PM’s Brexit concessions move
+Remainers warn of future rebellion risk despite Prime Minister’s Brexit concessions move

 The party has put forward an alternative option to the one backed by peers, which calls for the Government to prioritise being part of the European Economic Area, but some of its MPs have said it does not go far enough.

-Mrs May met pro-EU Tories in her private room in the Commons moments before a crucial vote to hear their demands for a truly meaningful vote on the final exit deal.
+Mrs May met pro-EU Tories in her private room in the Commons moments before Tuesday's crucial vote to hear their demands for a truly meaningful vote on the final exit deal.

 Potential rebels fell into line after Mr Buckland said ministers were ready to “engage positively” with their concerns before the Bill returns to the Upper House next Monday.

-Remainer Stephen Hammond said a group of potential rebels – believed to number 15 to 20 – received assurances from the PM moments before the key vote.
+Remainer Stephen Hammond said a group of potential rebels – believed to number 15 to 20 – received assurances from Mrs May moments before the key vote.

 “I absolutely trust what the Prime Minister says to us,” he told BBC Radio 4’s PM programme.